-In general, the commercial policies will cover accidents, damage, and theft to your building and assets inside your building.
-In most cases, commercial property insurance policies will cover the following (although, as with any policy, ask questions about the coverage):
+In general, commercial property policies will cover accidents, theft, and damages to your building and the business assets inside your building.
+In most cases, commercial property insurance policies will cover damages from the following:

-- Damage from aircraft or other vehicles crashing into your building
+- Aircraft or other vehicles crashing into your building

 What Property Insurance Doesn’t Cover

-Most policies don’t cover floods, tsunamis, earthquakes, and sewer backups among other things.
-It’s also important to note that commercial property insurance will only cover your property — if a customer or client’s property gets damaged either while they’re on the premises of your business or due to one of the causes listed above, this insurance won’t cover the costs of their property.
-You’ll need third-party liability insurance for the majority of those kinds of incidents.
+It’s also important to note that commercial property insurance will only cover your property.
+If a customer or vendor’s property is damaged while they’re on your premises due to one of the causes listed above, this insurance won’t cover the costs of their property.
+You’ll need third-party liability insurance for that.

-Sometimes the exact same damage is covered or not covered depending on how the damage occurred.
-For example, if your toilet backs up and sewage destroys your property, it isn’t covered.
+Sometimes coverage depends on how the damage occurred.
+For example, if a toilet backs up and sewage damages your property, it isn’t covered.
 But if that same toilet backs up because of vandalism, that is covered.
-Since policies vary by carrier, it’s important to learn exactly what is and isn’t covered by your insurance provider.

 How Much Does Commercial Property Insurance Cost?

-Ultimately, the cost is going to depend on factors such as:
+Ultimately, the cost of business insurance is going to depend on factors such as: